 Up to $5,000, 10 week term over the summer

 San Francisco La Raza Lawyers Association (SFLRLA) Public Interest Law Fellowship

 Up to $5,000.
 Fellowship amounts will vary depending on the grant funding available and the applicant’s financial need.

-The SFLRLA Public Interest Law Fellowship is designed to provide financial assistance to law students with significant financial need who are working with Bay Area community-based legal service providers to enhance the delivery of legal services to the Latino community.
+The SFLRLA Public Interest Law Fellowship is designed to provide financial assistance to law students working with Bay Area community-based legal service providers to enhance the delivery of legal services to the Latino community.
 Fellowships will be awarded in areas where there is a substantial Latino population in need of legal services.
 Priority will be given to fellowship applicants whose projects meet at least one of the following objectives:

 a.
 Projects to develop or expand legal services in the areas of housing, education, employment, discrimination, immigration and naturalization.

 b.
 Projects that develop materials and training to educate the Latino community about its legal rights and to facilitate its access to the justice system and the courts.